Client Portals for ECM platforms

-Customers become frustrated when they waste time trying to find the information they need.
-Getting through the IVR to contact a customer representative is equally tedious.
 New-age customers need autonomy and self-sufficiency to access information without conventional customer support channels.
 According to the Harvard Business Review, 81% of customers across industries try to resolve their queries themselves, and a Gartner study found that 85% of all customer service interactions will start with self-service.
 With customer-led automation, you can empower your customers with tools to find the information they need without the assistance of a service representative.
 This can be achieved by complimenting your ECM investment with the implementation of modern customer self-service portals.

 Liferay customer portal – A unified customer experience platform

 The Liferay customer portal lets you bring all tools and information related to the customer onto a unified platform.
 While self-service can be delivered by multiple-point solutions like chatbots, FAQs, or video tutorials, these solutions often work in siloes and eventually fail to provide a connected experience.
 Liferay is a unified platform that provides access to all digital self-service features.
-Liferay’s Platform-as-a-service (PaaS) model lets you build solutions on a platform faster, generate value sooner and drive innovation.
+Liferay’s Platform-as-a-service (PaaS) model lets you build solutions on a platform faster, generate value sooner, and drive innovation.
 Liferay is an API-first platform, allowing businesses to add new customer channels and distribute content across all channels while managing it in a unified repository in the back end.

 Liferay also builds forms to capture customer requests or feedback to help track changing customer needs.
 Using integration tools built on open standards, Liferay makes integration with existing systems easy.
-It enables the integration of back-end systems and data without any custom integrations from scratch.
-It supports single sign-on and multi-factor authentication.

 Liferay’s self-service capabilities help businesses around the world to: